VfN-NRW/Firmware/README.md

-## This is just a piece of alpha software, DO NOT USE it for anything except testing purposes.
+## This is just a piece of alpha software, DO NOT USE it without advice for anything except testing purposes.

 # Bugtracker